 Ever feel like you don’t have time to get it all done?
 Been there.
-I attended a seminar about 10 years ago that literally changed my life.
+I attended a seminar a million years ago that literally changed my life.
 I learned three major lessons.

 1. Use ONE system….